scc365/tutorial-mininet/README.md

 ## Stage 6: Adding Realism

 So now you can run virtual networks on your devices that can vary in complexity.
 However, real networks typically have well-defined constraints and limitations, a trait not present in the topologies you have created thus far.
 For example, a hardware networking device such as a simple switch for a small home network might have 8 ports, each of which being limited to 1Gb.
-However, Mininet does provide a mechanism that allows traffic control features to be applied to links: `tclink`.
+However, Mininet does provide a mechanism that allows **t**raffic **c**ontrol features to be applied to **link**s: `tclink`.
 In this, where you would typically define a link in a topology, you would add synthetic constraints.
 Below are some examples of setting these constraints within a Mininet topology file:

 <details>
 <summary>Import the TCLink class 🐍</summary>